Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Attachment and Health Outcomes

-Research consistently shows that secure attachment correlates with better physical health outcomes across multiple measures, highlighting the profound connection between relationship quality and physiological wellbeing.
+Research consistently shows that secure attachment correlates with better physical health outcomes across multiple measures, highlighting the profound connection between relationship quality and physiological well-being.
+This is clearly illustrated in the accompanying chart, which compares various health markers between individuals with secure and insecure attachment styles.

 AI System "Health" Metrics